laserbat/flow/README.md

     gcc -Ofast flow3.c -o flow3
     ./flow3 | aplay -c2 -r44100

+Or

+    curl -L laserbat.pw/pulses | aplay -c2 -r44100 # Uses 64 synths instead of 128 to reduce load on my VPS

 Feel free to play around with \#define's in source code to find a variation that sounds best to you!